 Attachment A contains the proposed development agreement for the subject site and the conditions under which the development may occur.
-The attached development agreement will permit a child care centre for up to 16 children, and the development agreement addresses the following matters:
+The development agreement would permit two child care centres for up to 80 children divided equally between the two sites, as follows:

-- A maximum of 16 children under care permitted; - R-1 uses are permitted if the child care centre use is no longer operational; - Outdoor play area is required with safety parameters and screening; - Hours of operation set for 7:00 a.m. to 6:30 p.m.; - Parking is set at 3 stalls minimum on site, hard surfaced, with a pedestrian path to the building; - Minimum standards are set for outdoor lighting, signage, refuse screening, and maintenance to mitigate nuisance; and - Changes to commencement and completion dates are deemed non-substantive.
+- A maximum of 40 children under care permitted at 55 Kearney Lake Road; - A maximum of 40 children under care permitted at 4 Grosvenor Road; - Both properties within the single subject site will be subject to one development agreement; - R-1 uses are permitted if child care centre is no longer operational; - Each building must retain residential characteristics; - Outdoor play area required with safety boundaries and screening; - Hours of operation from 7:00 a.m. to 6:30 p.m.; - 9 hard-surfaced vehicle on-site parking spaces, and dedicated walkways to the buildings; - A driveway loop connecting the properties to provide safer vehicular and pedestrian access, improve sightlines, and reduce congestion; - Bicycle parking as required by the Halifax Mainland Land Use By-law for recreation facilities, community centres and libraries; - Minimum standards for outdoor lighting, signage, refuse screening, and maintenance; and - Changes to dates of commencement and completion are listed as non-substantive matters.

-Of the matters addressed by the proposed development agreement to satisfy the MPS criteria as shown in Attachment B, the following have been identified for detailed discussion.
+Of the matters addressed by the proposed development agreement to satisfy the MPS criteria as shown in Attachment B, the following have been identified for detailed discussion: